+Handy Bash oneliner commands for tsv file editing

 + + + ++random pick 100 lines from a file

-+ +shuf -n 100 filename
++ +shuf -n 100 filename+random order (lucky draw)

-+echo series of random numbers between a range (e.g. generate 15 random numbers from 0-10)
++ +for i in a b c d e; do echo $i; done| shuf+echo series of random numbers between a range (e.g. generate 15 random numbers from 0-10)

-+ +shuf -i 0-10 -n 15
++ +shuf -i 0-10 -n 15+echo a random number

-+ +echo $RANDOM
++ +echo $RANDOM+random from 0-9

-+ +echo $((RANDOM % 10))
++ +echo $((RANDOM % 10))+random from 1-10

-+ +echo $(((RANDOM %10)+1))
++ +echo $(((RANDOM %10)+1))+Others

 + + + ++remove newline / nextline

-+ +tr --delete '\n' <input.txt >output.txt
++ +tr --delete '\n' <input.txt >output.txt+replace newline

-+ +tr '\n' ' ' <filename
++ +tr '\n' ' ' <filename+compare files (e.g. fileA, fileB)

-+ +diff fileA fileB
++ +diff fileA fileB//a: added; d:delete; c:changed

 + +or

-//side-to-side merge of file differences
++ +sdiff fileA fileB//side-to-side merge of file differences

 + ++number a file (e.g. fileA)

-+ +nl fileA
++ +nl fileAor

-+ +nl -nrz fileA
++ +nl -nrz fileA//add leading zeros

 + ++combine/ paste two files (e.g. fileA, fileB)

-+ +paste fileA fileB
++ +paste fileA fileB//default tab seperated

 + ++reverse string

-+read .gz file without extracting
++ +echo 12345| rev+read .gz file without extracting

-+ +zmore filename
++ +zmore filenameor

-+run in background, output error file
++ +zless filename+run in background, output error file

-+ +(command here) 2>log &
++ +(command here) 2>log &or

-+ +(command here) 2>&1| tee logfile
++ +(command here) 2>&1| tee logfileor

-//0: standard input; 1: standard output; 2: standard error
++ +(command here) 2>&1 >>outfile//0: standard input; 1: standard output; 2: standard error

 + ++send mail

-+ +echo 'heres the content'| mail -A 'file.txt' -s 'mail.subject' me@gmail.com
++ +echo 'heres the content'| mail -A 'file.txt' -s 'mail.subject' me@gmail.com//use -a flag to set send from (-a "From: some@mail.tld")

 + ++.xls to csv

-+append to file (e.g. hihi)
++ +xls2csv filename+append to file (e.g. hihi)

-+ +echo 'hihi' >>filename
++ +echo 'hihi' >>filename+make BEEP sound

-+ +speaker-test -t sine -f 1000 -l1
++ +speaker-test -t sine -f 1000 -l1+set beep duration

-+ +(speaker-test -t sine -f 1000) & pid=$!;sleep 0.1s;kill -9 $pid
++ +(speaker-test -t sine -f 1000) & pid=$!;sleep 0.1s;kill -9 $pid+history edit/ delete

-+ +~/.bash_history
++ +~/.bash_historyor

-+ +history -d [line_number]
++ +history -d [line_number]+get last history/record filename

-+ +head !$
++ +head !$+clean screen

-+ +clear
++ +clearor

-+send data to last edited file
++ +Ctrl+l+send data to last edited file

 + +cat /directory/to/file

-+run history number (e.g. 53)
++echo 100>!$+run history number (e.g. 53)

-+run last command
++ +!53+run last command

-+run last command that began with (e.g. cat filename)
++ +!!+run last command that began with (e.g. cat filename)

-+ +!cat
++ +!cator

-//run cat filename again
++ +!c//run cat filename again

 + ++extract .xf